asvd/helios-kernel/README.md

 implementatios of [AMD
 API](https://github.com/amdjs/amdjs-api/wiki/AMD) for instance, which are popular nowadays, but seem to be a bit overdesigned.

+This page contains the full documentation on the Helios Kernel.

 ### How can Kernel be useful for browser-based applications